 SAAM and the group companies have a shared human resources strategy based on organization-wide processes that contribute value to the organization.
-Their approach to this area considers the necessary adjustment to local realities and compliance with all legal regulations in the countries in which they operate as well as human rights (see p.
-X).
+Their approach to this area considers the necessary adjustment to local realities and compliance with all legal regulations in the countries in which they operate as well as human rights (see p.31).

-In line with its mission, vision and values and in order to contribute to the company's growth and development, SAAM manages its human resources in line with the following pillars:
+contribute to the company's growth and development, SAAM manages its human resources in line with the following pillars: